 Acacia leptocarpa, Fam.
 Mimosaceae

-Shrub to small tree to 15m.
+Shrub or small tree to 15m.
 Rounded crown and pendulous branches.

 Phyllode- narrowly eliptic, long and sickle-shaped.
 9-26.5 x 1-3.5mm.
 Juvenile foliage larger.
 Three prominent yellowish veins crowd together at base of phyllode, secondary veins widely spaced (1-3 per mm) and more or less parallel.
 Prominent swollen basal gland.

 |Flower description:||Yellow to golden yellow spikes 4-7cm long, in pairs in the leaf axils.
 Autumn to spring.|

 |Fruit description:||Dark brown pods, long, very narrow, flat, somewhat constricted between seeds.
 Twisted to coiled 8-15 x 0.2-0.35 cm.
 Seed is dark brown with a large yellow-orange aril.|

 |Distribution||Northern areas of Queensland, Northern Territory and Western Australia in coastal eucalypt forests along fresh water stream banks and seasonal swampy areas.|

 |Food source for:||Larval food plant for the northern hairstreak butterfly.|

 |Notes:||A good screening or windbreak tree.
 Timber useful for turning.|